-Latest figures suggest there are around 23,000 empty homes in Wales.
+Latest figures suggest there are around 27,000 empty homes in Wales.
 Some of these properties could provide homes to people who need them.
-Empty properties create eyesores that are a target for nuisance and anti-social behaviour.
-They also deny homes to those in housing need and increase pressure for new affordable home development on greenfield sites.

-In Rhondda Cynon Taf there were 2785 privately owned empty homes as of April 2015 (counted in accordance with Welsh Government guidelines for PSR/004).
-This number does not include short term transitional empty homes, empty second homes, empty homes being converted or modernised.
-In 2015-16, 144 empty homes were bought back into use through enforcement action, loans or advice.
+In Rhondda Cynon Taf there were 2894 privately owned empty homes as of April 2022 (counted in accordance with Welsh Government guidelines for PSR/004).
+This number does not include short term transitional empty homes.
+In 2021-22, 273 empty homes were bought back into use through enforcement action, grants, loans or advice.

 Advice for Owners of Empty Homes

 There are many options available to you:

 Interest free loans are available through the Welsh 'Houses into Homes' Scheme.
 Borrow up to £25,000 per property (max £150,000 per applicant) to renovate your empty property for sale or rent.
 For further information and to request a Landlord Loan application pack, contact Housing Strategy on 01443 281136 or HousingStrategy@rctcbc.gov.uk.
 You may also visit the Welsh Government Houses into Homes Website.

 Grants are available for residents who wish to renovate a long term empty property for their own occupation.
 Residents will have to live in the property for a minimum of 5 years or they will have to pay back the grant.
 See here for details.

 If you need a builder, look for one that has been approved by an organisation like the Federation of Master Builders.
 Building works on an empty property are subject to reduced VAT of 5% or 0% depending on how long the property has been empty.
 See here for details.

 If you can not afford the repair work, or it is difficult to organise (because you live a long way away for instance), you may want to think about selling to a builder or developer at a lower price.